rashdill/Currency-App/README.md

 # Currency-App
 This is a full stack Project.in this app we can see the current price of any currency and convert the currency to a required currency and also we can preview the prices of the currencies at any date.
 This is only for study purpose app.
 Flowbite UI/UX Library used for styling.

-1.Install some packages in to server file using this command
-     *npm install axios cors dotenv express nodemon.
+1. Install some packages in to server file using this command *npm install axios cors dotenv express nodemon.

 2. Install some  packages into client file using this coomand this is tailwnid css framework
     *npm install -D tailwindcss
      npx tailwindcss init

 3. After Install tailwind, open tailwind.config.js file and remove all the code and paste this /** @type {import('tailwindcss').Config} */ module.exports = {